-Manganese is also found in some rocks and soils in Vermont and can get into groundwater.
-Manganese can be a problem for well owners for two reasons:
+Manganese can also be a problem for well owners for two reasons:

 - It can cause a bitter taste.